-A recent study published by the CORE project concludes that having people participate in urban using online map-based surveys, or public participation GIS for a scientific term, is likely to be an integral part of planning processes in the future.
+A recent study published by the CORE project concludes that online map-based collaboration in planning a place — or public participation GIS for a scientific term — is likely to be an integral part of urban planning processes in the future.

 Map-based survey solutions, like Maptionnaire, enable the gathering of geographic information that is based on the experiences and perceptions of inhabitants.
 The collection of this local knowledge has become popular in master planning and detailed planning, as well as increasingly in the planning of transportation, landscapes and natural resources.